nvdaes/clipContentsDesigner/readme.md

 ## Preferences Menu ##
 *	Clip Contents Designer settings: Allows to set a separator which can be used to find the text segments once the entire added text is pasted.
 It's also possible to choose if the added text will be appended or prepended, if available actions (add, clear clipboard, emulate copy and emulate cut) should be performed inmediately or after confirmation, and if confirmations will be requested always, just if text is contained in the clipboard, or if clipboard is not empty.
-Furthermore, it's possible to change the maximum number of characters of the clipboard text which will be shown in browse mode.
+Furthermore, it's possible to change the format and maximum number of characters of the clipboard text which will be shown in browse mode.
 Please, be aware that increasing this limit may produce issues if the clipboard contains large strings of text.
 The default limit is 100000 characters.

 Notes: